MigrantJ/data-structures/README.md

 - Jim Grant
 - Johnson Jew

+## bst
+###Collaborators
+- Jim Grant
+- Megan Slater

+a binary serach tree that contains methods to determine size, balance, and depth as well as methods to insert a new value and determine whether any particular value is contained within the tree.

 ###Use Cases
 A doubly-linked list should be used instead of a standard linked list whenever the data can be added or removed from either end.
 For example, if one were